Helpful tips on how to reduce problems in your home caused by

 tmp-rents-header

-All properties can get condensation and mould
+All properties can get damp, condensation and mould

 Here we explain how mould and condensation can occur, and what you can do to prevent it from affecting your home.